pdrlsoftwareteam/AgPilot_v0.1/Tools/bootloaders/README.md

 When building a ChibiOS based build, if there is a corresponding bootloader in Tools/bootloaders for the board then that bootloader will be included as a compressed file in ROMFS.
-You can then ask ArduPilot to update the bootloader using the MAVLink command MAV_CMD_FLASH_BOOTLOADER command using a param5 magic value of 290876
+You can then ask ArduPilot to update the bootloader using the AGPILOTLink command AGPILOT_CMD_FLASH_BOOTLOADER command using a param5 magic value of 290876